faridimakh/deploy_dataScienceModel_docker_flask/README.md

 3- run the docker commands: docker-compos build, docker-compose up -d

-4-take use predictions in localhost:5000
+4-take your predictions and filter ur spams in localhost:5000